DillClaw Resolver (Published Specification)

 7.1 Cache Architecture

 - Liveness probe cache — Endpoint liveness results are cached independently with a shorter TTL (default: 60 seconds).
-Probes are not repeated on every resolution request.
+Probes MUST NOT be repeated on every resolution request.

 - Negative cache — Not-found responses from the registry are cached with a short TTL (default: 30 seconds) to prevent thundering-herd behavior on repeated queries for nonexistent paths.